-Particulars As at March 31, 2021 As at March 31, 2020 Balance at the beginning of the year 6.15 6.15 Additions during the year - - Balance at the end of the year 6.15 6.15
+Particulars As at March 31, 2020

+Balance at the beginning of the year 6.15 6.15

+Additions during the year - -

+Balance at the end of the year 6.15 6.15

-14.8 Share Application Pending Allotment
+13.8 Share Application Pending Allotment

 Pertains to money received for the allotment of shares pursuant to the Employee Stock Options Scheme.
 The money collected based on the exercise of the option as per the ESOP scheme will get included here and subsequently on allotment of shares, the balances will be appropriated to share capital and share premium balances.